bremor/bureau_of_meteorology/README.md

 [![License][license-shield]](LICENSE.md)
 ![Maintenance](https://img.shields.io/maintenance/yes/2022?style=for-the-badge)

+## 1.1.8 - Weather Warnings

+- Add optional warning sesnor.
+- Rework card configuration.

+## 1.1.7 - Re-release of 1.1.6

+- The 1.1.6 got removed due to a bug in github.
+This was just a re-release.

 ## 1.1.6 - Allow setting the name of weather entities.
 - Add the ability to name the weather entities when forecast is not checked during config.